ealeelab/rtea/README.md

 # License
-rTEA is released under the MIT license.
+rTea is released under the MIT license.